damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ### GitLab-Workhorse Secret Key

-GitLab-Workhorse now uses a secret key to sign certain messages sent to GitLab-the-Rails-application.
+GitLab-Workhorse now uses a secret key to sign certain messages sent to the GitLab Rails application.
 For now this is mostly a configuration sanity check; in future releases we want to add features to GitLab-Workhorse that require this secret key to establish trust.